mikk22/iOSAssessment/README.md

 ## Requirements

+* The application should compile without Error and run without crashing.
 * Objective-C or Swift.
 * You are allowed to use third party libraries with it's preference to handle dependencies.
 For any third party used within the project there must be a justification of its use.
 * You should choose the UI that fits better the requirements but the UI should be done using Auto Layout constraints.